 Are you saving up for your first car, or can you remember the last time you purchased a car?
 How do you decide which car will be best for you?
 You might read Consumer Reports, look at the Kelly Blue Book values, or talk to friends and family members about cars you’re considering.
-Or maybe you've been test driving a handful of cars to figure out if they have what you want.
+Or maybe you've been test-driving a handful of cars to determine if they have what you want.
 What are your top priorities: leg capacity, responsive steering, gas mileage?
-And what tools you are using to assess the value of each?
+And what tools are you using to assess the value of each?

 car shopping vs. college searching

 If you're starting your college search, finding best-fit colleges is no different than looking for the right car.
 Using a variety of resources will help you figure out if a school meets your key priorities.
 When deciding which websites, resources, newsletters, and search tools to incorporate into your search, it is also critical to know the source and context of the data.
 While it may be interesting to look at rankings that employ uniform criteria (such as endowment size and peer review) to develop a composite rank, the ranking number may not translate to student support, focus, or success.
 Rankings, popularity, and national reputation may contain information that is good to know, but you'll want to look past the ranking numbers to understand what's being evaluated.
 Just like considering car design, or how fast a car goes from 0–60 mph when investing in a car, you want to look under the hood when starting your college search.

 Related: How to Navigate the College Search, Step–by–Step

 Look closely at majors to identify the main academic features at each school.